 10oz brown mushrooms finely chopped or by food processor

 3 medium organic celery stalks

-(puree these three together in a food processor or grinder)
+(puree these two together in a food processor or grinder)

 1 cup canned organic diced tomatoes with liquid